Peter O'Toole: Health

 Severe illness almost ended O'Toole's life in the late 1970s.
 His stomach cancer was misdiagnosed as resulting from his alcoholic excess.
 O'Toole underwent surgery in 1976 to have his pancreas and a large portion of his stomach removed, which resulted in insulin-dependent diabetes.
-In 1978, he nearly died from a blood disorder.
+In 1978, he nearly died from a hematologic disease.
 He eventually recovered and returned to work.
-He resided on the Sky Road, just outside Clifden, Connemara, County Galway from 1963, and at the height of his career maintained homes in Dublin, London and Paris (at the Ritz, which was where his character supposedly lived in the film How to Steal a Million).
+He resided on the Sky Road, just outside Clifden, Connemara, County Galway, from 1963, and at the height of his career maintained homes in Dublin, London, and Paris (at the Ritz, which was where his character supposedly lived in the film How to Steal a Million).

+Interests and influences

-In an interview with National Public Radio in December 2006, O'Toole revealed that he knew all 154 of Shakespeare's sonnets.
-A self-described romantic, O'Toole said of the sonnets that nothing in the English language compares with them, and read them daily.
-In Venus, he recites Sonnet 18 ("Shall I compare thee to a summer's day?").
+In an interview with NPR in December 2006, O'Toole revealed that he knew all 154 of Shakespeare's sonnets.
+A self-described romantic, O'Toole said of the sonnets that nothing in the English language compares with them, and that he read them daily.
+In Venus (2006), he recites Sonnet 18 ("Shall I compare thee to a summer's day?").

 O'Toole wrote two memoirs.
-Loitering With Intent: The Child chronicles his childhood in the years leading up to World War II and was a New York Times Notable Book of the Year in 1992.
-His second, Loitering With Intent: The Apprentice, is about his years spent training with a cadre of friends at the Royal Academy of Dramatic Art.
+Loitering with Intent: The Child chronicles his childhood in the years leading up to the Second World War, and was a New York Times Notable Book of the Year in 1992.
+His second, Loitering With Intent: The Apprentice, is about his years spent training with a cadre of friends at RADA.